dansiviter/websocket-speedtest/README.md

 # WebSocket Speed Test #

-A little java app to perform some calculations on the websocket connection between browser and server.
+A little Java, React and Material UI app to perform some calculations on the websocket connection between browser and server.

 <img src="images/screenshot.png" alt="Echo UI" width="550"/>